 DSP or the demand side platform is a kind of software developed specifically for programmatic media-buying to help advertisers buy the most relevant ad impressions across the web for the best possible prices.
-With the help of DSPs, advertisers can quickly find suitable ad inventory, purchase or bid on it and display their ads to the target audience - all of it within seconds in real-time.
+With the help of DSPs, advertisers can quickly find suitable ad inventory, purchase or bid on it and display customizable ads to the target audience — all of it within seconds in real-time.
 DSPs also make it possible to post different ad formats.

-Demand side platforms can sometimes get confused with other ad tech platforms like data management platforms, ad networks, and others, nevertheless, these have different features, and perform different functions.
-To help you avoid such confusion, let us briefly review these differences:
+Demand-side platforms can be sometimes mistaken for other ad tech platforms like data management platforms, ad networks, and others, nevertheless, these have different features, and perform different functions.
+To help you avoid such confusion, let us briefly review these differences.

 What is the difference between…

-Here both platforms stand for an important part of the programmatic buying process, but each one for a different one.
-DSP is a platform that is used by the advertisers to buy inventory, while ad network and ad exchange are the places where DSP, SSP, and other platforms connect.
-In particular, ad networks can buy, sort, and classify ad impressions, then sell it in a bulk to the advertisers interested in reaching a specified audience segment.
+Here both platforms stand for an important part of the programmatic buying process, but each one is for a different one.
+DSP is a platform that is used by advertisers to buy inventory, while multiple ad networks and ad exchanges are the places where DSP, SSP, and other platforms connect.
+In particular, ad networks can buy, sort, and classify ad impressions, then sell them in a bulk to advertisers interested in reaching a relevant audience segment.

 - DSP vs ad exchange?

-In short, ad exchanges are the open marketplaces where publishers offer their inventory, and media buyers bid on ad impressions directly.
+To make it easier to explain, ad exchanges are open marketplaces where publishers sell ad inventory, and media buyers bid on ad impressions directly.
 Thus, advertisers and publishers can trade on the ad exchange without middlemen and thus, excessive commissions.
-DSPs, meanwhile, offer access to multiple ad exchanges and networks.
+DSPs, meanwhile, offer access to multiple ad exchanges and ad networks.

 SSP vs DSP: the difference in their work and specifics of DSP